RIALI-MOUAD/Spark-Dataset/README.md

 ```scala
       val Sales = /*This function*/getSales
 ```
-Then I define the function **AreSales2013** that returns a Boolean which tells if the *Timestamp* variable contains *2013* or not :
+Then I defined the function **AreSales2013** that returns a Boolean which tells if the *Timestamp* variable contains *2013* or not :
 ```scala
    def AreSales2013(Timestamp: String): Boolean = {
     Timestamp.contains("2013")
   }
 ```
-In addition to that, I create a new DataFrame *Sales2013* wihch contains only the sales happened in 2013 by applying a filter on the intial *Sales* DataFrame :
+In addition to that, I created a new DataFrame *Sales2013* wihch contains only the sales happened in 2013 by applying a filter on the intial *Sales* DataFrame :
 ```scala
     val Sales2013 = Sales.filter(Row => AreSales2013(Row(3).toString))
 ```